Mr-Ixolate/Mr-Ixolate/README.md

 # Hello there
 - I’m interested in data science and sustainability
-- I’m currently learning python and data science
+- Currently learning python and data science and a few other bits and pieces
-- You can reach me via an arcane ritual and sacrificing an egg
+- You can reach me by performing an arcane ritual and sacrificing a small egg

 <!---
 Mr-Ixolate/Mr-Ixolate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.